wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 ### Exclude Verbs in HTTP Methods

-Verbs such as "get," "delete," and "put" should not be included in paths because this information is conveyed by the HTTP method.
+Verbs such as "get," "delete," and "put" shouldn't be included in paths because this information is conveyed by the HTTP method.

 Rule settings: